Ph.D. University of Kentucky, English

-Drawn to combine her intellectual work with community engagement, Dr. Connors-Manke has worked at a domestic violence shelter for women and children in Cleveland, served Lexington's Latino community as a volunteer ESL teacher, and participated in grassroots activism for affordable housing and better policies on employment of ex-felons.
-Her environmental commitments are currently to watershed pollution in central Kentucky and a burgeoning urban reforestation movement in Lexington.
+Drawn to combine her intellectual work with community engagement, Professor Connors-Manke has worked at a domestic violence shelter for women and children in Cleveland, served Lexington's Latino community as a volunteer ESL teacher, and participated in grassroots activism for affordable housing.